PetarPetrov01/LuxLiving/README.md

-# LuxLiving
+# Lux Living
-A full-stack web application for real estate properties, featuring a dynamic React frontend and a Express backend.
+An application made for lux seekers.
+Find the most luxurious houses around the world, place your bid.